 In order to stay ahead in the game, you can make use of the shipment tracking feature that comes with the plugin.
 Once you’re in the Orders page, you should be able to see the following,

 This essentially helps you send the order tracking details to your customers via Order completion email.
 And just so you know, you don’t need to enter the tracking number all by yourself.
 As soon as you Create the Shipment, the plugin will automatically fetch the tracking info and assign it to the order.
 And once you mark the order as Completed, the Order completion email is triggered.

 Superb label printing facilities

 UPS allows you to generate and print the shipping labels right from your office.
 So you neither have to ask them about the label nor go to their website and print the shipping labels.
-With a bunch of eCommerce solutions now supporting UPS Shipping, merchants can now print the labels just by clicking a few times.
+With a bunch of eCommerce solutions now supporting UPS Shipping, merchants can now print UPS Shipping labels with no effort.

 Once the plugin is installed and activated, all you have to do is change the image type of the shipping label to png.
 This is because the plugin only supports the bulk label generation in the png file format only.
 You can find the option to change the image type in the plugin settings under the Label Generation tab.
 The image below shows the option under the Label Generation tab.

 With the UPS Saturday Delivery, you can basically deliver packages to your customers even on a Saturday.
 And UPS can provide this service to you only if require it.
 Similar to other shipping carriers, say FedEx, UPS also provides Saturday delivery for some of the shipping services including the UPS Air services—

 - UPS 3 Day Select

 - UPS Worldwide Express